-Beaches here, where the land juts into the Gulf of Mexico, boast some of Florida's purest, white-sugar sands and glittering waterways.
-Silent and serene, this area between Mexico Beach and Apalachicola features some of the most secluded beaches in the state.
+The beaches here, where the land juts into the Gulf of Mexico, boast some of Florida's purest, white-sugar sands and glittering waterways.

 St. Joseph Peninsula State Park

 In 2002, Dr. Stephen P. Leatherman, more endearingly called "Dr. Beach," voted the beach here at the tip of Cape San Blas the nation's best.
-Bordered by the waters of St. Joe Bay and the Gulf of Mexico, this 2,516-acre state park includes a heavily forested interior and 10 miles of sea oat dappled dunes.
+Bordered by the waters of St. Joe Bay and the Gulf of Mexico, this 2,516-acre state park includes a heavily forested interior and 10 miles of dunes dappled by sea oats.
 Sun and sand lovers can enjoy swimming, camping, fishing, snorkeling and long walks soft sands in this secluded oasis.

 Cape San Blas

 The entire peninsula, better known as "the Cape," is comprised of more than 17 miles of pristine beach accessible though a number of beach parks.
 Cape Palms Park includes a picnic pavilion, playground, grills and an observation deck.
-Salinas Park located at the entrance of Cape San Blas is nestled among scrub oak trees.
+Salinas Park, at the entrance of Cape San Blas, is nestled among scrub oak trees.
 Winding boardwalks allow you to meander and quietly observe wildlife while you stroll toward miles of unspoiled beach.